Mint-System/Odoo-Apps-Account-Invoicing/account_invoice_move_date/README.rst

 Account Invoice Move Date
 =========================

-Ensure move date is not overwritten by invoice date.
+Set move date independent of invoice date.

 For a detailed documentation have a look at https://www.odoo-wiki.org/account-invoice-move-date.html.